xlnwel/deep-learning/README.md

 # Notes

-Some projects are completed via colab, so they may lack some files to work successfully.
+Some projects are completed via colab, so they may lack some files(such as checkpoints, data, etc.) to work successfully on a local machine.

 # Deep Learning Nanodegree Foundation